genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Show

-To see the columns available in the selected table/view use the [`show`](#dbmon-commands) command.
-This displays the current record in the selected table/view.
-If no record has been selected, it displays an empty record (notice the value column below is not populated):
+To see the columns available in the selected table or view, use the [`show`](#dbmon-commands) command.
+This displays the current record in the selected table or view.
+If no record has been selected, it displays an empty record (notice the value column in the example below is not populated):

 ```javascript
 ==================================